caoquanjie/ConditionalLearnToPayAttention/README.md

 ## In MultipleObjectsRecognition</br>
 ### Training details
-we generate images with bounding boxes, and resize the images to 64×64.
+We generate images with bounding boxes, and resize the images to 64×64.
 We then use the similar data augmentation which crops a 54×54 pixel image from a random location within the 64×64 pixel image in [Goodfellow et al. (2013)](https://arxiv.org/pdf/1312.6082).</br>
 In order to verify the universality of the model, we directly resize the orginal images in SVHN dataset without bounding boxes, and the results outperform than the method in [Goodfellow et al. (2013)](https://arxiv.org/pdf/1312.6082)</br>
 Also we use multiple scale attention features to improve performance, and for different attention scales, the method of training model is the same.</br>